equivalent/scrapbook2/archive/blogs/2016-01-10-build-or-not-to-build-docker-images-in-the-cloud.md

 ...or: There is no shame in not automating everything via a cool hosted tools.

-[Quay.io](https://quay.io/) is Docker image repo (similar like [Docker Hub](https://hub.docker.com/)) where you can store your docker images or configure automated build of docker images when you push to certain Github branches.
+[Quay.io](https://quay.io/) is Docker image repo (similar to [Docker Hub](https://hub.docker.com/)) where you can store your docker images or configure automated build of Docker images when you push to certain Github branches.
 For example in my current role there was a configured Github push trigger on branch `heads/live-*` (e.g. `live-20151221_0001`) to build the image.
 After build is done I'll just use this image to deploy to the server (Heroku, AWS ElasticBeanstalk, DigitalOcean,...)